-Summary Compensation Table for Executive Officers

-Name and Principal Position Fiscal Year Salary (\$) Bonus (\$) Stock Awards (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$) Scott L. Mathis (2) Chairman of the Board and Chief Executive Officer 2018 2017 426,163 426,164 - - 538,934 97,243 965,097 523,407 Maria I Echevarria (3) Chief Financial Officer and Chief Operating Officer 2018 2017 150,000 150,000 35,000 35,000 - 14,628 16,407 - 199,628 201,407
+Summary Compensation Table for Executive Officers Name and Principal Position Fiscal Year Salary (\$) Bonus (\$) Stock Awards (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$) Scott L. Mathis (2) Chairman of the Board and Chief Executive Officer 2019 2018 408,513 426,163 - - 345,681 538,934 - 754,194 965,097 Maria I Echevarria (3) Chief Financial Officer and Chief Operating Officer 2019 2018 163,876 150,000 31,000 35,000 - 30,561 14,628 - 225,437 199,628

-- (1) Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
+(1) Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
 Assumptions used in the calculation of these amounts are included in the Company's consolidated financial statements.
 Refer to the Outstanding Equity Awards at Fiscal Year End schedule regarding option details on an award-by-award basis.
-The above table does not include any options granted under the 2018 Gaucho Plan. - (2) On September 28, 2015, we entered into a new employment agreement with Scott Mathis, our CEO (the "Employment Agreement").
+The above table does not include any options granted under the 2018 Gaucho Plan.

+(2) On September 28, 2015, we entered into a new employment agreement with Scott Mathis, our CEO (the "Employment Agreement").
 Among other things, the agreement provides for a three-year term of employment at an annual salary of \$401,700 (subject to a 3% cost-of-living adjustment per year), bonus eligibility, paid vacation and specified business expense reimbursements.
 The agreement sets limits on the Mr. Mathis' annual sales of GGH common stock.
 Mr. Mathis is subject to a covenant not to compete during the term of the agreement and following his termination for any reason, for a period of twelve months.
 Upon a change of control (as defined by the agreement), all of Mr. Mathis' outstanding equity-based awards will vest in full and his employment term resets to two years from the date of the change of control.
 Following Mr. Mathis's termination for any reason, Mr. Mathis is prohibited from soliciting Company clients or employees for one year and disclosing any confidential information of GGH for a period of two years.
 The agreement may be terminated by the Company for cause or by the CEO for good reason, in accordance with the terms of the agreement.
-On September 20, 2018, the Board of Directors extended the Employment Agreement on the same terms for a period of 120 days.
-On January 31, 2019, the Board of Directors of the Company extended Scott Mathis' employment agreement to expire on April 30, 2019 and on April 29, 2019, Mr. Lawrence, the sole independent director present at the meeting of the Board of Directors extended his employment agreement to expire on June 30, 2019.
-On July 12, 2019, the Board of Directors extended Mr. Mathis' employment agreement to expire on August 31, 2019 and on September 11, 2019, the Board extended the agreement remain the same. - (3) Maria Echevarria was appointed Chief Financial Officer, Chief Operating Officer, Secretary and Compliance Officer effective April 13, 2015.
+On September 20, 2018, the Board of Directors extended the Employment Agreement to expire on April 30, 2019 and on April 29, 2019, Mr. Lawrence, the sole independent director present at the meeting of the Board of Directors extended his employment agreement to expire on June 30, 2019.
+On July 12, 2019, the Board of Directors extended his employment agreement to expire on July 12, 2019, the Board extended the agreement to expire on December 31, 2019 and on December 23, 2019 the Board extended the agreement to expire on February 29, 2020.
+All other terms of the Employment Agreement remain the same.

+(3) Maria Echevarria was appointed Chief Financial Officer, Chief Operating Officer, Secretary and Compliance Officer effective April 13, 2015.